 Mana Sandwiches

 Located right next to Brug Bakery (same owners), this is a Japanese-style sandwich shop!
-Think beautiful sandwiches of fresh fruit and whipped cream.
+Think beautiful sandwiches with fresh fruit and whipped cream.
 And a super assortment of savory sandwiches on their housemade bread, so pillowy and gentle.
 I usually order teriyaki chicken and avocado, the roast beef, and the katsu sandwiches.
 They lobster salad is also good.

 If you like the bread, you can purchase just the bread by the loaf!
 They also have a morning special: $10 for the daily soup (usually clam chowder) and any sandwich of your choice.

-The Department Store Restaurants
+Department Store Restaurants

 Neiman Marcus, Nordstrom, and Macy's have restaurants within the department store.